tetsuo/tetsuo.github.io/articles/fp-denotational.md

 The **◦** operator means [function composition](https://en.wikipedia.org/wiki/Function_composition): a [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) which takes one or more functions as arguments and returns a function as a result.

-Functional programming is all about function composition, and we'll discover more about it in my upcoming [FP primer](./fp-primer.html) posts.
-For now, let's just note that function composition is really is no different than adding two numerals or multiplying them.
-Those are both associative binary operations with identity elements; so does the composition of functions.
-That is, if `f`, `g` and `h` are composable, then `f ∘ (g ∘ h) = (f ∘ g) ∘ h`.
+Note that, function composition shares similarities with arithmetic operations like addition and multiplication.
+Both are associative binary operations with identity elements.
+For instance, just as `(a + b) + c` equals `a + (b + c)`, the composition of functions follows the same pattern: that is, if `f`, `g` and `h` are composable, then `f ∘ (g ∘ h)` is equivalent to `(f ∘ g) ∘ h`.

+> As you may know, functional programming languages draw a lot of inspiration from [category theory](https://en.wikipedia.org/wiki/Category_theory), the _science_ of composition.
+Category theory formalizes the concept of composition and structure, providing a robust framework for reasoning about program behavior.
+While not strictly necessary for coding (and definitely out of scope today), understanding this mathematical foundation offers valuable insights into languages like Haskell.

-Finally, here is how Move expressions would be evaluated in Python for finding a target position:
+Before concluding, let's see how Move expressions can be evaluated in Python to determine a target position.

 ```python
 # M⟦ε⟧ = λp.p